frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 Christ reigns in and through humility.
 He invites us to become small.
 He became a small baby in Bethlehem.
 He entrusted Himself to the care of two human persons, vulnerable, Joseph and Mary; entrusted Himself to a vulnerable journey from Nazareth to Bethlehem; to experience all the trauma that was there in Bethlehem--- rejection, inhospitable hearts---but then only to open our eyes to the beauty of the stable in Bethlehem, the focal point of family life for all eternity, where Our God becomes a man.

 The great mystery of the Incarnation takes place before our eyes.
-Our King comes to be with us, to be like us in all things but sin; subjecting Himself, living in a human family for a large part of His life; teaching us so many things about ordinary life; and teaching us with His virtue how to live out that Kingdom in an ordinary way.
+Our King comes to be with us, to be like us in all things but sin (*cf*.
+Heb.
+4:15); subjecting Himself, living in a human family for a large part of His life; teaching us so many things about ordinary life; and teaching us with His virtue how to live out that Kingdom in an ordinary way.

 The Gospel of St. Luke presents the royalty of Jesus at the moment of His crucifixion, as in a great painting.
 The leaders of the people and the soldiers deride "the firstborn of all creation" (Col. 1:15).
 They test Him to see if He has the power to save Himself from death.
 "He saved others," they said, "let him save himself.
 If he is the Christ of God, the chosen one, save yourself, come down from the cross" (Luke 23:35-37).

 It\'s the words of the devil: hatred for the cross, hatred for the Kingdom.
 The devil continues to say those same things to the Church: Come down off that silly cross.
-That silly cross of your belief in the dignity of every human life or in the dignity of human procreation---that every marriage act should be open to the transmission of human life---or in the sanctity of marriage or a whole pile of other things.
+That silly cross of your belief in the dignity of every human life or in the dignity of human procreation---that every marriage act should be open to the transmission of human life (Paul VI, Encyclical, *Humanae Vitae*, Point 11, July 25, 1968; *Catechism* *of the Catholic Church*, Point 2366)---or in the sanctity of marriage or a whole pile of other things.
 Come down off all those silly crosses and then we will believe.

 But Christ doesn\'t come down from the Cross.
 It\'s the instrument that God has given Him to bring about the Kingdom.
-It\'s precisely on the Cross that Jesus is exalted to the very height of God, who is love.
+"It\'s precisely on the Cross that Jesus is exalted to the very 'height' of God who is Love" (Benedict XVI, *Jesus of Nazareth*, quoted in *Angelus*, November 21, 2010).

 "Greater love than this no man has, that he lay down his life for his friends" (John 15:13).

 Fulton Sheen likes to point out that Christ was crucified, not between two candles, but between two thieves.
 There\'s a good thief and there\'s a bad thief.